agabopinho/Install-Windows-IoT-On-HyperV/README.md

 ##### Create New Virtual Machine

-- Open Hyper-V Manager
+- With Hyper-v enabled, open Hyper-V Manager
-- Choose Quick Create
+- Choose "Quick Create"
 - In Operation System, select your VHD file
 - In Network, click in "Set up automatic network"
+- Click in "Create Virtual Machine"

 ##### Done